 Opportunities abound for students to experience a different setting or a different culture as part of their education at Huntington University.
 Such experiences are a significant highlight and can be a life-changing experience for the undergraduate.

 Huntington is also a member of the Council for Christian Colleges and Universities, whose programs described in the section under CCCU GlobalEd Off-Campus Programs require participants to be full-time, registered students of a CCCU member institution, such as Huntington University.
 The CCCU is an association of 100 colleges and universities in the United States and Canada that sponsors semester and summer programs for upperclassmen from its member institutions.
 The programs offer unique opportunities for students to make the world their classroom, going beyond the confines of the traditional learning experience.
-Information on CCCU programs is available in the Friesen Center for Service and Experiential Learning and at firstname.lastname@example.org.
+Information on CCCU programs is available at CCU GlobalEd - Adventure Awaits.

 Work completed by Huntington University students through any of these programs is treated as resident credit, and Huntington students enrolled for a term in one of these programs are considered resident students at Huntington during that term.
 That work can apply toward the residency requirement for a Huntington degree or major.
 All work completed and grades earned are displayed on the student’s Huntington transcript.
 If credits and grades awarded by the affiliated program are not in the range awarded by Huntington University, they are translated to the nearest Huntington University equivalent before posting on the Huntington transcript.

-To support students who desire to participate in these programs, the University may provide students institutional aid toward such off-campus opportunities.
-Outside grants for which the student is eligible may be used for CCCU and other affiliated programs, but University scholarships, performance grants, international grants or tuition remission may not be used for off-campus programs.
+To support students who desire to participate in these programs, the University may provide students some institutional aid toward such off-campus opportunities.
+Outside grants for which the student is eligible may be used for CCCU and other affiliated programs, but University scholarships, performance grants, international grants, or tuition remission may not be used for off-campus programs.
 Students considering applying for an off-campus program should consult the Office of Financial Aid for information about eligibility for financial aid.